 Fitra (zakaat-l-fitr) is compulsory on every individual person in the family, and must be araz-ed before Eid-l-Fitr in order for your rozas to count.
 It is the only form of wajebaat which is mandated even upon the poor.
 The head of each household should pay Fitra on behalf of all his family members and servants.

 During Rasullah’s time, zakaat-l-fitr was calculated each year at the equivalent value of one kilogram (“ṣāʿ”) of wheat or barley or dates or raisins.
 Then the Fatemi Imams fixed the rate of the Fitra to the price of silver @ 1 and 1/6th dirhams (3.471 grams) of pure silver per individual.
-In Ramadan 1440H, the cash value of 3.471 grams of silver is INR Rs.
-142.00, US $2.05, GB £1.57.
+According to price of silver today (Ramadan 1442H) in India, Zakaat ul Fitr calculation per person (3.471 grams) is: 233 INR (3.2USD/ 2.3GBP).

 Najwa: salaam for Dai and maratib offered annually with zakaat and at individual occasions of your choice.
 Allah Ta’ala says in the Quran: